jklow/jssipReactDemo/README.md

-# Getting Started with Create React App
+# JSsip Websocket Demo with Kamailio server and mysql hosted on remote server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+/login or / - Login
+/register - Register
+/chat - Chat App
+/call - Audio Call
+/video - Video call
 ## Available Scripts

 In the project directory, you can run: